KiandaBPM/docs/content/docs/platform/connectors/mysql.md

 ## When to use

 You can use the MySQL Server connector when you want **access** or **modify** data within a **table** in your MySQL server.
-You can connect the MySQL server connector to a **List** field as its datasource, meaning you can access information from a table and display the information that are stored in the table.
+You can connect the MySQL server connector to a **List** field as its datasource, meaning you can access information from a table and display the information that is stored in the table.
 For example if your MySQL server contains tables such as **Employees**, **Purchases** and **Standing Orders**, you will be able to connect the list field to one of those tables giving you CRUD access to its data.

 Take a table **Employees** as an example, if this employee table contains data about the employees in your company such as name, phone number, email address and home address.
 You can **create** a new employee by providing necessary information, you can **read** (display) employee data, **update** employees information for example when a home address has changed and you can **delete** an employee from the table.
 Those are the CRUD operations you can perform on MySQL server through a process within Kianda.

 ## Before getting started

 When establishing a connection using MySQL data connector, you are creating a connection with a **Database** from a server, not the **server** itself.
 Before continuing make sure that your MySQL server has a **database** you can connect to.
-A database can represent type of data you want to access and with in this database, you need to create a **table** representing the actual data you will have CRUD access to.
+A database can represent any type of data you want to access, and within this database, you need to create a **table** representing the actual data you will have CRUD access to.
 For example creating a database of your company name such as **GreenITR**, and within this database you can create tables to represent your **Employees**, **Purchases** and **Standing Orders**.

 ## How to get started